mkrishna4u/smart-testauto-framework/smart-testauto-studio/latest/README.md

 17.  **SmartXmlDataManagementStepDefs:** This defines step definitions to read and verify the contents of XML File or data.
 It also defines the steps to update the XML data.
 18.  **SmartTextualDataManagementStepDefs:** This defines step definitions to read and verify the contents of text File or data.
 19.  **SmartVariableManagementStepDefs:** This defines step definitions to read and verify the contents of the variables.
+20.	**SmartConditionManagementStepDefs:** This defines the steps to add conditional blocks in scenario to run some steps conditionality.
+You can also be able to clear the condition.
+Refer section 6.6-Cucumber feature file: Run steps conditionally for details on conditional block.
+21.	**SmartDataGeneratorStepDefs:** This defines the steps to auto generate the text data based on the inputs provided.
+This helps in reducing the hardcoded data in steps.
+22.	**SmartMethodOperationsStepDefs:** This defines the steps to call any method of any class to perform specific operation.
+23.	**SmartUiJavascriptOperationsStepDefs:** This defines the steps to perform javascript operations on the page elements like executing a function i.e. focus(), blur() and setting the property scrollLeft, scrollTop etc.
+24.	**SmartDateAndTimeManipulationStepDefs:** This defined the steps to perform manipulation on the date and time (timestamp) data.
+Also you can be able to retrieve the system local timestamp in specific format and timezone.
+25.	**SmartAppRuntimeConfigurationStepDefs:** This defines the steps to read STAS runtime configuration parameters value like you can get any parameter information from the STAS Configuration file like testPlatformType, applicationType, appWebBrowser etc. so that tester’s can use these configuration parameters value in Test Scenarios to manage scenarios better.

 ## How does STAS tool work?
 Using the smart step definition (specified above) you can automate